zeroc-ice/ice-builder-eclipse/README.md

 To import the project choose `File > Import > General > Existing Projects into Workspace` and select the java directory in this repository as the root directory.

-To create the plugin use `File > Export > Plug-in Development > Deployable plug-ins and fragments`.
+To create the plug-in, use `File > Export > Plug-in Development > Deployable plug-ins and fragments`.

 # Usage